 There’s a sweet story to tell about this Tamale Pie recipe.

-I met Debbie Tidwell during the aftermath of the April 2011 tornadoes.
+I met my friend Debbie during the aftermath of the April 2011 tornadoes.
 I was recovering and so were many families.
 We met at a local church and when she saw that I was recovering too, Dear Debbie wanted to bring over some food to help keep me off my feet.

-This Tamale Pie is one of her go to recipes.
+Tamale Pie is one of her go to recipes.
 As soon as I took the lid off and got a whiff of the cheese, spicy beef, and those french fried onions I had to ask for the recipe.
 She was gracious enough to share it and I’m tickled to death to share it with you.

 Does This Recipe Freeze Well?